{user_name}

 Precision in action - Safe distance measurement

-The trade show demonstrator attracts visitors' attention with over 3,000 installed LEDs and illustrates the operating principle of safe distance measurement using a redundantly implemented radar measurement path.
-Pre-programmed games and mechanically adjustable sensors invite visitors to discover the advantages of radar technology interactively.
+The trade show demonstrator attracts visitors' attention with over 3,000 installed LEDs and illustrates the operating principle of safe distance measurement using a doubly implemented radar measurement path.
+Pre-programmed games and mechanically adjustable sensors invite you to discover the advantages of radar technology interactively.

 Show video info

-Functional model for safety sensor with LED stripes - SPS Trade Fair Nuremberg - Exhibition construction
+Functional model for safety sensor with LED stripes - SPS trade fair Nuremberg - trade fair construction

 💡️ Precision in action.
-The trade show demonstrator attracts visitors' attention with über 3.000 installed LEDs and illustrates the operating principle of safe distance measurement using a redundantly implemented radar measurement path.
-Pre-programmed games and mechanically adjustable sensors invite visitors to discover the advantages of radar technology interactively.
+The trade show demonstrator attracts visitors' attention with über 3.000 installed LEDs and illustrates the operating principle of safe distance measurement using a doubly implemented radar measurement path.
+Pre-programmed games and mechanically adjustable sensors invite you to discover the advantages of radar technology interactively.

 https://ingenieur-glaser.de/safety-demonstrator/ – Behind the scenes

-🧲 Ooh, Aah, Wow! - Customer magnets for your exhibition stand.
+🧲 Ooh, Aah, Wow! - Customer magnets for your booth.

-The engineering office Glaser develops and manufactures **custom trade show exhibits**.
-As eye-catchers, they draw visitors' attention to your booth with a curious **“Ooh”**.
-The benefits of your product are made clear and tangible at the demonstration model with an astonished **“Aah”**.
-With a concluding **“Wow!”** you, your product and your brand will stay in people’s minds.
+The engineering firm Glaser develops and manufactures **custom exhibition exhibits**.
+As eyecatchers they draw visitors' attention to your booth with a curious **“Ooh”**.
+The advantages of your product become clear and tangible on the demonstration model with an astonished **“Aah”**.
+With a concluding **“Wow!”** you, your product and your brand stay in people's minds.

 https://ingenieur-glaser.de/ – Electronics・Software・Hardware